sjml/wasmbots/README.md

 There is a Dockerfile you can use to run wasmbots on your local machine.
 It's set up for editing; there may be a more production-ready image to come.

-From within the repository root: build the image with `docker build --rm -t wasmbots:latest .`, then run it with `docker run -d -v .:/code -p <your favorite port>:3000 wasmbots:latest`.
+From within the repository root: build the image with `docker build --rm -t wasmbots:latest .`, then run it with `docker run -d -p <your favorite port>:80 wasmbots:latest`.
 Then look for it in your favorite browser at `http://localhost:<your favorite port>`.